 They were unaffected as I clicked them or maybe they were indifferent.
 I guess since photographers have descended in droves on Chandni Chowk for times immemorial, the humble inhabitants have developed immunity from them.

 A paradise for people with an inclination towards the street, people and candid photography – Chandni Chowk is one of the oldest and the busiest markets in Old Delhi built in the 17th century by the great Muslim emperor Shahjahan and designed by his daughter Jahan Ara.

 Chandni Chowk offers great opportunities for street photography.
 You can plan for people, food, religion as well as history as a subject.
-Despite of being most crowded and chaotic area of Old Delhi, Chandni Chowk photowalk is quite enamouring.
+Despite being the most crowded and chaotic area of Old Delhi, Chandni Chowk Photowalk is quite enamouring.
 It is a captivating orchestra of sight, smell, and sound.
 Chandni Chowk Photowalk is briefly presented here in black and white.

-Chandni chowk is one of the oldest and busiest markets in Old Delhi, India.
+Chandni Chowk is one of the oldest and busiest markets in Old Delhi, India.
 Chandni Chowk is located close to Old Delhi Railway Station.
 Chandni Chowk, or the Moonlight Square, was designed and established by Princess Jahanara, Shah Jahan’s favourite daughter, in 1650 CE.
 So out here during the Chandni Chowk Photowalk, you virtually capture history with your lenses.

 The bazaar was shaped as a square was given elegance by the presence of a pool in the centre of the complex.
 The pool shimmered in the moonlight, a feature which was perhaps responsible for its name.
 Shops were originally built in a half-moon shaped pattern, but are now lost.